Common Birth Injuries

-Speak with Our NY Birth Injury Lawyers
+Speak with Our NYC Birth Injury Lawyers

 Abrupted Placenta - Urgent care must be taken when the placenta separates from the wall of the uterus.
 Once symptoms such as bleeding, cramping and abdominal pain occur, the medical personnel must act quickly to prevent injury.